DEONSKY/ProjectManagementAppDoc/README.md

 - SectionDependency: Dependency to another section [Waiting, blocking, related]

 ### Custom Fields: User Defined Field Values
 Custom fields one of the most important things giving flexibilty the project.
 User can define extra fields for the task or they can override predefined fields.
 There are multiple custom field types.
 This custom field types provided by service logic.
 User can create section or project based custom fields by this predefined structures.
+If user wants to create custom field all parent element fields will be displayed to user.
+This will prevent recreating previously created usable custom fields.

 ```
 custom_fields : {
 	select: [{